 Aging gracefully balances the delicate emotions surrounding growing old.
 We’re happy to gain the wisdom of age but miss our earlier days’ youthful energy and lively appearance.

-Here are some tips for aging gracefully to get the best of both worlds.
+Here are the best tips for aging gracefully to enjoy the best of both.

 Trends are for the young.
 Avoid the latest styles and fashions and stick with styles that match your vibe.
 You’ll feel more confident in your own skin if you wear what you like.